SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. Who are you guys?
 We are Sense Tecnic, a commercial IoT solutions provider.
-We've been working with Node-RED for a while and have published a paper on Distributed Node-RED last year and use Node-RED for our own internal purposes.
+We've been working with Node-RED since it's initial release.
+We've contributed to the core Node-RED source, have built and contributed a number of new nodes and have written many lectures and tutorials for the community.
 We've built FRED as a service because we think its needed - and we like building cool stuff!

 ___